Vanshika0411/STUDENT-MANAGEMENT-SYSTEM/README.md

 Or PHP for web-based systems.
 Database:

-MySQL for storing student data...# STUDENT-MANAGEMENT-SYSTEM
+MySQL for storing student data...\